BSP-BJP alliance not possible, ideologies opposite: Mayawati | Politics

 BSP-BJP alliance not possible, ideologies opposite: Mayawati

 "Our party will support the candidate of any party, including the BJP, which is strong to defeat the second candidate of the SP," she said.
-"I stand by my earlier statement, which is misused by the SP and the Congress for political gains so that Muslim community distances itself from the party."
-PTI ABN HMB.
+"I stand by my earlier statement, which is misused by the SP and the Congress for political gains so that the Muslim community distances itself from the party."
+She accused the SP and the Congress of trying to ensure that Muslims did not vote for the BSP in the bypolls to seven assembly seats in Uttar Pradesh on Tuesday, adding that they would not be successful in this endeavour.
+"Everyone knows that the BSP is party of an ideology and movement, and I never compromised it even when I formed the government with the BJP," Mayawati said, adding that she had "sacrificed" her government but never harmed the Muslim community.

+"There was no Hindu-Muslim riots in my regime.
+History is witness to it.
+Under the SP and the Congress governments, there were many Hindu-Muslim riots," she said.
+Mayawati underscored that she gave adequate representation to the Muslims when her party was in power, as she also pointed out that the party had given tickets to two candidates from the community in the by-elections.
+PTI ABN HMB

 - READ MORE ON: